 Currently more than 15 million School aged children are on their own after school.
 If the after school and extracurricular classes were taken away 15 million would rise to 17 putting millions more of kids at risk.
 Sadly, President Trump has proposed in his fiscal year 2019 budget that the 21st Century Community Learning Centers program be eliminated.

-Addison
+Student 6

 Participation in afterschool programs has consistently increased over the past 10 years, rising to nearly 2 million children in the last five years alone.